Harmony celebrations

 Our cultural diversity is one of our greatest strengths and is at the heart of who we are.
 It makes Australia a great place to live.

 An integrated multicultural Australia is an integral part of our national identity.
-All people who migrate to Australia bring with them some of their own cultural and religious traditions, as well as taking on many new traditions.
+All people who migrate to Australia bring with them some of their own cultural and religious traditions.
+They also take on many new traditions.
 Collectively, these traditions have enriched our nation.

 Facts and figures